cmoras/pymontool/README.md

 -- check for immutability function. --done

--- check for the ticket formating fucntion
+-- check for the ticket formating fucntion --on it

--- function to write --on it
+-- function to write --done

--- man page function
+-- man page function --done

--- remove restriction function
+-- remove restriction function --done

 -- man page extention function